Matteo-99/lego_ferrari/README.md

 ### navigator_node

-This node is used to navigating a car-like robot on a 2-D plane, it computes the trajectory to be travelled in order to reach the goal by means of the path planning functions.
+This node is used to navigate a car-like robot on a 2-D plane, it computes the trajectory to be travelled in order to reach the goal by means of the path planning functions.

 ### saturate_cmd_node